IreneGichana/Snowflake_SQL/README.md

 In this project, we will work with a slightly modified version of a dataset containing information about public transport journey volume by transport type.

+## Questions of analysis
+1. What are the most popular transport types?
+2. Days the bus is the most busy
+3. Which five months and years were the most popular for the Emirates Airline?
+4. Find the five years with the lowest volume of Underground & DLR journeys
+5. Popularity of the Tram

 The data has been loaded into a Snowflake database called TFL with a single table called JOURNEYS, including the following data:
 ### TFL.JOURNEYS